ABOUT:

 In 2020 she produced the Kimberley Coronavirus animation in collaboration with Kimberley based Aboriginal artists, the Kimberley Aboriginal Medical Service and Nirrumbuk Environmental Health and Services.
-The animation was translated into five Aboriginal languages from the Pilbara and Kimberley.
+This animation was translated into five Aboriginal languages from the Pilbara and Kimberley.
 It screened on NITV, reaching over 30,000 people online and played in medical clinics across the Kimberley and Pilbara.
-She produced a video clip for Melbourne band 'Great Aunt' for their new release 'Oh won't you save me'.

 In 2019 her illustrations were commissioned by the WA Community Arts Network for the Noongar 'Lullabies' album artwork and she worked with ScreenWest and Ballardong Wadjuk Yok/Walyalup artist Yabini Esther (Kickett) McDowell on animations for the Yagan Tower screen space in Perth.
 A series of 6 animations she produced with Gija artists from Warmun Arts Centre were exhibited at the Art Gallery of WA, commissioned as part of the Desert River Sea program.
 She undertook a commissioned residency at the Allerhandverein Arts Centre in Mecklenburg-Vorpommern region, Germany in August 2019.